Numbers show new business is picking up in Kansas

-Several Business owners who said starting a new business during a pandemic takes three things: A great community, willingness to adapt, and a large leap of faith and so far it’s paying off.
+Several owners who said starting a new business during a pandemic takes three things: a great community, willingness to adapt, and a large leap of faith.
+So far, it’s paying off.

-Some owners said it is a risky move to open during the pandemic.

 For Smith, he’s joined a Coop to help launch his business.
 He said it’s a less risky way to balance the pandemic and the new business.